schrockwell/live_assign/README.md

 The `:inner_block` assign is a **slot prop**.
 It is required but can be made optional with the `required?: false` option.

 The `:on_expanded` assign is a **event prop**.
-Events raised via `emit/3` can be handled by any LiveAssign.View _or_ LiveAssign.Component that implements the universal `handle_message/4` callback.
-Pass in a pid to send a message to a LiveAssign.View, or `{module, id}` to send a message to a LiveAssign.Component.
+Events raised via `emit/3` can be handled by any LiveAssign.LiveView _or_ LiveAssign.LiveComponent that implements the universal `handle_message/4` callback.
+Pass in a pid to send a message to a LiveAssign.LiveView, or `{module, id}` to send a message to a LiveAssign.LiveComponent.

 The `put_age/1` function is a **reactive callback**.
 It is automatically evaluated whenever the value of the `:profiles` state changes.
 The function can react to prop changes and state changes.